bmullan-pivotal/mysql-exposer/README.md

 # PCF/TAS  mysql-exposer
 expose PCF / TAS hosted mysql database instances externally using tcp-routed service gateway (haproxy)

+EXPERIMENTAL

 Use a haproxy binary, PCF hosted binary-buildpack staged app and PCF's TCP-Router to expose MySQL database service-instances for consumption directly from outside the platform service network.

+How it works
+Deploy instance of mysql-exposer as an app to PCF, bind it to your mysql db service instanace and expose it using tcp-route support in PCF.
+The mysql-exposer expects to be bound to a p.mysql service instance.
+On startup a pre-launch script extracts the mysql SI hostname and port and updates the haproxy.conf file haproxy is then launched.
+Exposing this app using tcp-router will function to relay traffic to the bound database host/port